bl4ck0ut1337/ansible_role_template_hetzner/SETUP.md

 # SETUP
 ## Hetzner
 ### SSH Key
-Add an SSH key to your Hetzner Cloud project and name it `molecule` and Place the private key in `~/.ssh/molecule`.
+Add an SSH key to your Hetzner Cloud project and name it `molecule` and place the private key in `~/.ssh/molecule`.
+Make sure file permissions are set to `0600`.

 ### API Token
 Create an API token in your Hetzner Cloud project and add it to `molecule/default/vault.yml`.